Interactive Gambling Act of 2001 – A Detailed Look At The IGA Law And What It Means For Australian Players

 Are there any changes coming to the IGA as it stands now?

-Thankfully, the current Prime Minister Tony Abbott is opposed to further restricting the gambling industry and is more interested in solving problems through providing assistance to players who find themselves struggling with problem gambling.
-Each state and territory is free to set up their own gambling commission and enact regulations specific to their region, as long as they do not defy the Commonwealth laws that are in place, such as the IGA.
+Each state and territory is free to set up its own gambling commission and enact regulations specific to its region as long as they do not defy the Commonwealth laws that are in place, such as the IGA.